-Regular occupation means the occupation in which the life insured is regularly engaged at the time they suffer an illness or injury (if the life insured's occupation is limited to a recognised specialty within the scope of a degree or licence, that specialty is the life insured's occupation).
+Regular occupation means the occupation in which the life insured is regularly engaged at the time they suffer an illness or injury.
+If the life insured's occupation is limited to a recognised specialty within the scope of a degree or licence, the life insured's specialty is their occupation.

-If the life insured is totally or partially disabled while unemployed or on maternity, paternity or sabbatical leave, their regular occupation is the last occupation they performed before one of these events occurred.
-After 12 months of any of these events occurring, the life insured's regular occupation is any occupation that they are reasonably capable of performing with regard to their education, training or experience.
+For periods of total disability or partial disability which occur while the life insured is unemployed, or on maternity, paternity or sabbatical leave, their regular occupation means the last occupation the life insured performed before unemployment, maternity leave, paternity leave or sabbatical leave.

+After 12 months of unemployment, or maternity, paternity, or sabbatical leave, the life insured's regular occupation means any other occupation that they are responsibly capable of performing with regard to their education, training or experience.